McDaniel spider mite (Tetranychus mcdaneli)

-- pyridaben (Nexter and other brands) at 0.24 to 0.5 lb ai/a.
+- pyridaben (Nexter and other brands) at 0.21 to 0.5 lb ai/a.
 PHI 7 days.
 Apply in 50 to 400 gal/a water.
 Use the higher rate to ensure adequate concentrations in mature vineyards with dense foliage.
-Do not apply more than twice a season.
+Do not apply more than twice a season or more than 0.5 lb ai/a per year.
 Harmful to predatory mites.
 Group 21A acaricide.

 - spirodiclofen (Envidor 2 SC) at 0.25 to 0.53 lb ai/a.
 PHI 14 days.
 Use at least 50 gal/a application volume.
 Do not use more than once a season, and do not exceed 0.53 lb ai/a per season.
 Group 23 acaricide.